redox-os/website/content/news/this-month-250430.md

 ## Complete Userspace-based Process Manager

-4lDO2 finished the userspace-based process manager and fixed `proc` and POSIX signals bugs in the process, the process manager does the management of processes, process groups, sessions, threads, POSIX signals and others.
+4lDO2 finished the userspace process manager, fixing process and POSIX signals bugs in the process.
+The process manager is the backend for POSIX functions related to processes, process groups, sessions, threads, signals and similar.

-In monolithic kernels this process is done in the kernel, which allow the stability and security of process management to be compromised by bugs in other kernel components.
-While in Redox the process management is protected from bugs in other system components through memory isolation in userspace.
+In monolithic kernels this process is done in the kernel, resulting in necessary ambient authority, and possibly constrained interfaces if stable ABI is to be guaranteed.
+With this userspace implementation, it will be easier to manage access rights using capabilities, reduce kernel bugs by keeping it simpler, and make changes where both sides of the interface can be updated simultaneously.

-It also allowed the removal of 20 system calls from the kernel, which decreased the kernel size in 10%
+It also allowed the removal of 20 system calls from the kernel, and decreased the kernel binary size by 10%.

 ## Better User Authentication Security